Our Directors

 Domencetti guest conducted many Nassau and Suffolk All-County Bands, the North Fork, Mid-Island and Hampton Music Festival Bands, the Nassau Pops Orchestra and, annually, the Northport Community Band.
 Robert Domencetti has been honored as an "Outstanding Music Alumnus" at Baldwin-Wallace College (Conservatory of Music Achievement Awards, class of 1959) and has performed onstage in 20 musicals.

-Thomas N. Gellert: 2004-Present
+Thomas N. Gellert: 2004-2021

-Tom Gellert is in demand as a guest conductor and also serves as a NYSSMA All-State Brass and Major Organization adjudicator.
+Tom is also in demand as a guest conductor and also serves as a NYSSMA All-State Brass and Major Organization adjudicator.
 He maintains an active private horn studio and continues to perform in the metropolitan area as an orchestral horn player / chamber music performer.

-Tom Gellert is in demand as a guest conductor and also serves as a NYSSMA All-State Brass and Major Organization adjudicator.
+Tom is also in demand as a guest conductor and also serves as a NYSSMA All-State Brass and Major Organization adjudicator.
 He maintains an active private horn studio and continues to perform in the metropolitan area as an orchestral horn player / chamber music performer.